-Core Objectives addressed:
+Core Objectives:

-• Communication skills- to include effective written, oral and visual communication.

-• Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

-• Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.
+- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills- to include the ability to apply, analyze, and draw conclusions based on scientific and mathematical concepts. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - Texas Coordinating Board Approval Number......
+45.1101.51.25

-• Personal Responsibility - to include the ability to connect choices, actions, and consequences to ethical decision-making.